-I live in Virginia and am currently a Publications Editor at Mascot Books, where I work on the entire book publishing process with authors, from the manuscript stage to the printed product.
-Before that, I was the Press Coordinator and Webmaster at NextStop Theatre Company, where I published articles for local magazines, wrote press releases, ran the theatre's website, and helped execute the performances of diverse plays and musicals in one of Northern Virginia's best professional theatre companies.
-Currently pursuing a masters degree with a concentration in Appalachian and Southern Studies, I love nothing more than to explore this state and the American South, particularly its rural landscapes and small towns.
+I live in Virginia and am currently a Production Editor at Mascot Books, where I work on the entire book publishing process with authors, from the manuscript stage to the printed product.
+Before that, I was the Press Coordinator and Webmaster at NextStop Theatre Company, where I published articles for local magazines, wrote press releases, ran the theatre's website, and helped execute the performances of diverse plays and musicals at one of Northern Virginia's professional theatre companies.
+Currently pursuing a master's degree with a concentration in Appalachian and Southern Studies, I love nothing more than to explore this state and the American South, particularly its rural landscapes and small towns.
 I long for a little office at a university and a room just for books.
-Sometimes I dream in cartoons and my role model is Nancy Drew.
+Sometimes I dream in cartoons, and my role model is Nancy Drew.
 In another life, I hope I studied earthquakes in Longyearbyen, and my favorite famous (apocryphal) last words are those of Oscar Wilde: "Either this wallpaper goes or I do."

 A love of the art and substance of the English language started early in life and

 was a skill that I sought to enhance and embrace from a young age, and which I

 proved to excel in during my entire life.
 (My first short story, about the last moments

 of a melting ice cream cone's life, was my first - weird, almost existential - literary contribution.)

 Researching, writing, analyzing, and copywriting form the backbone of my knowledge,

 and I have spent all of my life working on editing and writing projects.
 That said, I thrive in all